Wolfwalker96/HeArcAlgoNumA2/Labo5/README.md

 first decimals of Pi in a very short time (40 microseconds in average on a Lenovo t450s).
 And we have our own graphical representation of Pi.

+The inaccuracy on the last decimal if from the JavaScript's float implementation.

 The programs could be improve by using `bigNumber` from `math.js` this would enable us to calculate more decimals but, as `bigNumber` use more bits, that's slower as the current method we use.
 It can go up to 150 ms.